Ghedo44/portfolio/README.md

 # Portfolio

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.10.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.7.

+It is a simple portfolio website that showcases my skills and projects.
+It is a single page application that is responsive and can be viewed on any device.
+The website is hosted on GitHub Pages and can be accessed [here](https://ghedo44.github.io/portfolio/).

 ## Development server